Visit our Prague showroom – open Mon–Sat 11:00–18:00. Get directions

 Delivery options

-Japanese knife for soft cheese from the Morinoki series, manufactured by Shizu Hamono based in the blacksmith town of Seki.
+Japanese knife for soft cheese from the Morinoki series, made by Shizu Hamono based in the blacksmith town of Seki.
 The narrow, serrated blade is made of stainless steel, complemented by a handle made of Japanese elm.

 Detailed information